I always love a colorful and welcoming sign!

 I especially loved seeing this sign when we arrived in Taos, since the "NO" was not lit.

 Don and I didn't have reservations because we had expected to stay in an historic 4-room hotel in Creede, CO.
 Wild fires ended up closing the only highway, that could take us to our little Colorado town, so we headed for Taos.

 I'm surprised we got a room at all.
-The 2-lane road in front of the Inn was bumper to bumper with traffic and many of the rooms had already being given out to firefighters, .who looked exhausted.
+The 2-lane road in front of the Inn was bumper to bumper with traffic and many of the rooms had already been given out to firefighters.
+The workers checking in, looked exhausted.

 In the late 1800's, Dr. Thomas "Doc" Martin and his wife, bought the adobe house you see on the left.
 He was the first doctor in the county and he and his wife became popular and well respected in the community.
 After Doc's death, his wife used their home and other nearby adobe houses to create the Inn, in the late 1930's.

 The Lobby area was hopping in the evening.
 Locals and guests gathered in numerous cozy sitting areas, to enjoy the live music.
 The lobby was once a courtyard, in the center of a gathering of adobe homes.
 After Doc died, his wife enclosed the courtyard and connected the buildings to create the inn.
 The well is now a fountain with wooden pillars rising up to a stained glass cupola.

 The thick, white adobe walls were nicely accented with colorful paintings and woven rugs.
 The fireplace corner, was in demand in the evening.
 The only time I found it empty, was when I grabbed an early morning coffee.